Kai-Denzel-Jane/LCU-SF-Docs/Docs.md

-To making class : (note : the classes is like the function but with a part named "Conditions" and a part named "Actions" and IDK what it's for)
+To making class :

     State MyClassName()
     {
-	    Conditions
-	    {
+	    Conditions // !!
+This is executed every frames {
 		    if ( player.loveCheese() ) {
                 // To execute a class in another use "goto ClassName();" goto EatCheese();
 		    };
 	    };
-	    Actions
+	    Actions // !!
+This is executed one frame
 	    {
 	    };
     };